Pilgrim’s Progress: Neal Berry completes the Camino de Santiago for Wirral Hospice St John’s in memory of his mum ChristinePublished on: 11/10/2023

 It’s been an understandably sorrowful time, mixed with many fond memories, for Neal’s family.
 Neal is one of four siblings and as well as all of Christine’s grandchildren and her wider family they are still all trying hard to come to terms with their sad loss.

 Christine had told Neal that with everything she knew about Wirral Hospice St John’s it would have been her ideal safe haven to spend her final days.
 However, in the circumstances and with her condition having worsened a little more quickly than hoped, Christine died at home surrounded by her loving family.

-She’d been a supporter of the hospice in a number of ways over many years, so Neal is now even more determined to build on that dedicated support to accomplish the incredibly challenging journey along the Camino de Santiago for his mother and to raise funds for the hospice.
+She’d been a supporter of the hospice in a number of ways over many years, so Neal was even more determined to build on that dedicated support to accomplish the incredibly challenging journey along the Camino de Santiago for his mother and to raise funds for the hospice.

 On an update on his Just Giving fundraising/sponsorship page Neal has recently written,

 “Mum left this world surrounded by the people she cherished most, and her memory will forever inspire me.
-In the wake of her passing, my determination to complete the Camino de Santiago has only grown stronger.
-I feel compelled to carry on this journey in her honour, as a testament to her incredible spirit and to raise as much money as possible for the hospice that meant so much to her.
-Once again, I thank you from the bottom of my heart.”
+In the wake of her passing, my determination to complete the Camino de Santiago grew stronger and stronger.
+I felt compelled to take on the journey in her honour, as a testament to her incredible spirit and to raise as much money as possible for the hospice that meant so much to her.
+I thank everyone who supported me with kind donations and those I met along the way from the bottom of my heart.”

 Christine who, in her time, had spent many years caring for others and later supported children with learning difficulties and life challenges, was a caring, compassionate and loving person, and extremely close to her sisters and children.